jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 ## Using MIDI

 A slave backend using the Windows MME MIDI API can be used.
-You will need to add "-X winmme" in the JACK command line, like for example: "jackd -S -X winmme -d portaudio".
-This can be done if starting JACK in a terminal, or by adding the "-X winmme" in the "Server Path" in QJackCtl setup.
+You will need to add `-X winmme` in the JACK command line, like for example:
+`jackd -S -X winmme -d portaudio`.
+This can be done if starting JACK in a terminal, or by adding the `-X winmme` in the "Server Path" in QJackCtl setup.